 · Sexual mismatch (one partner wants more intimacy than another)

 Training, qualifications & experience

-Following several years studying psychology and counselling, I am a professionally trained Humanistic and Psychodynamic counsellor.
-As a member of the BACP register (accredited by the Professional Standards Authority for Health and Social Care), I abide by their ethical guidelines.
+Following several years of studying psychology and counselling, I am a professionally trained integrative therapist.
+As a member of the BACP Register (accredited by the Professional Standards Authority for Health and Social Care), I abide by their ethical guidelines.
 I'm also a member of ICEEF and BEFT (British Emotionally Focused Therapy Centre) as an EFT therapist.

 I have a background in business psychology, and had a successful career as a consultant prior to my clinical career.

 Throughout the course of my training, I have worked with many different people in generic settings, and I continue to do this, enjoying the variety of people I meet in my private practice.